 If an injury or illness results in less than five calendar days of full or partial disability, then it is considered a "medical-only" claim and would not be required to be reported to the Department of Industrial Accidents (DIA).
 However, a medical only claim would be required to be filed with your insurance company, as any resulting medical treatment would be paid for by the insurance company.

-Any employer who does not file this form on time three or more times in any given year shall be punished by a fine of $100 for each violation.
+Any employer who does not file this form on time three or more times in any given 12 month period shall be punished by a fine of $100 for each violation.
 Failure to pay the fine within 30 calendar days of receipt of an invoice from the DIA shall be considered a separate violation.
 The fines progressively escalate with each failure to pay, with a penalty of $100 increments.

 Please note: In a case such as cited above, be sure to fill out the box on the form marked "DATE REPORTED" with the date the injury or illness was actually reported to you.
 This will prevent your company from being fined for failing to file the report within the statutory limits.